Leovambarii/Go_Projects/food_recipes/README.md

 Searches the input table in the MySQL database for a row that has matching IngredientText and RecipesNumber - values given by the user in the argument flags.

-It returns an error if any occurred and the Id value of the matching row, or -1 if no row was found/error occurred.
+It returns an error if any occurred and the idx value of the matching row, or -1 if no row was found/error occurred.

 ## **getDataFromDatabase**

-Retrieves recipe data from the MySQL database based on the input id.
+Retrieves recipe data from the MySQL database based on the input idx.
 If successful, it returns a nil error and a slice of Recipe structs.

 ## **storeRecipesInDatabase**